 Nine Fin Whales drone footage above the Ilulissat Ice Fjord, Greenland

 Magical.
-For some days we have watched from our windows a Fin whale pod roaming the waters of Disko Bay.
+For some days we had watched from our windows a Fin whale pod roaming the waters of Disko Bay.
 It was hard to figure out just how many whales there were because they surfaced and dove at different times.
 But one evening there appeared to be by far the most we had seen yet so Stefan, drone in hand, hurried to a nearby cliff and managed to catch the group as they passed by.
 And there were a whopping NINE whales in the pod!
 Their blow holes are massive.
 And then they all dove at the same time.
 Synchronized whale swimming just for us.
 INCREDIBLE!

 MAGNIFICENT!
 The skies above Ilulissat were dancing with stunning colors.
 Although it was still September we were lucky to have been given such a heavenly show.
 The Inuit people of Greenland believe that the Northern Lights were the souls of the dead who were playing celestial games with a walrus skull while others claim that walruses are playing with the skull of a human.
 They say that if you whistle towards the heavens while they are active one can contact the dead and the lights will take you to visit them.
 The Vikings claimed that they were the Armor of Valkyries.
 Whatever the explanation, the magic of the Aurora Borealis is truly otherworldly.
 For the Norwegians we were with it was a normal occurrence, but for us it was simply spectacular!
 Photo courtesy of the talented Jolly Schwarz